Operation Leopard (1969): Aftermath

 Umuahia stayed under Nigerian control for the rest of the war and served as the headquarters for the Nigerian 1st Division.
-On December 24, 1969, the Nigerian 3rd Marine Division under Gen. Olusegun Obasanjo launched a final attack on Biafra and managed to capture Owerri and the Uli airstrip within 2 weeks.
+On December 24, 1969, the Nigerian 3rd Marine Division under Col Olusegun Obasanjo launched a final attack on Biafra and managed to capture Owerri and the Uli airstrip within 2 weeks.
 On January 8, 1970, the new Biafran President Philip Effiong declared a ceasefire and surrendered to Nigeria on January 12.